 Best place for relaxing beach breaks

-If you’re looking for a laid-back destination with gorgeous beaches in Kenya, the Lamu archipelago is the place.
+Looking for gorgeous beaches with a laid-back vibe?
+Kenya's Lamu archipelago is the place.

 History buffs should head to ancient Lamu Town – as the oldest Swahili settlement along East Africa’s coastline, everything from the architecture to the food is storied.
 The streets are so narrow that it’s inaccessible by car; donkeys or walking were once the only mode of transport, but in recent years, motorbike taxis called boda-boda have changed the vibe of the town, whizzing through the corridors blasting the latest hits.

-Hop on a speedboat and explore other spots across the archipelago, such as Kiwayu Island.
-Sitting in Kiunga Marine National Reserve, it’s ideal for diving or sport fishing.
+Hop on a speedboat and explore other spots across the archipelago, such as Kiwayu Island in Kiunga Marine National Reserve, which is ideal for diving or sport fishing.
 In Shela village, holiday homes with infinity pools that gaze out to the sea are the norm.
 The annual Lamu Yoga Festival in October draws students from across the world.

 An evening sunset cruise aboard a traditional Mozambican-style dhow (wooden boat) is a must.
 The island has lots of great restaurants, such as those at Peponi Hotel and Kijani Hotel, or have a drink at the Floating Bar.